John Healey: Junior minister

 At the 2001 general election, Healey was re-elected as MP for Wentworth with a decreased vote share of 67.5% and a decreased majority of 16,449.
 Following the election, he was appointed as the Parliamentary Under-Secretary of State for Adult Skills at the Department for Education and Skills.
+On 30 May 2002, he was appointed Economic Secretary to the Treasury.

-At the 2005 general election Healey was again re-elected with a decreased vote share of 59.6% and a decreased majority of 15,056.
+At the 2005 general election, Healey was again re-elected with a decreased vote share of 59.6% and a decreased majority of 15,056.
+He was appointed Financial Secretary to the Treasury.

 On 29 June 2007, Healey was moved to the Department for Communities and Local Government as a result of a government reshuffle.
 Shortly after his appointment he assumed responsibility for assisting the recovery from widespread flooding across the United Kingdom.

 In a Cabinet reshuffle on 5 June 2009, he was appointed Minister of State for Housing and Planning, replacing Margaret Beckett who had resigned.
 While Minister of State for Housing and Planning, he was criticised for suggesting that more people renting properties rather than buying their own homes was a good thing.

 In opposition (2010–2024)

 Shadow cabinet

-At the 2010 general election Healey was elected to Parliament as the MP for the newly created constituency of Wentworth and Dearne with 50.6% of the vote and a majority of 13,920.
+At the 2010 general election, Healey was elected to Parliament as the MP for the newly created constituency of Wentworth and Dearne with 50.6% of the vote and a majority of 13,920.

 Healey came second in the election for the shadow cabinet in 2010, and was appointed Shadow Secretary of State for Health.
-He resigned from this position in 2011 in order to spend more time with his family.
+He resigned from this position in 2011 to spend more time with his family.